Ukraine oligarch put on the spot as rebels nibble at his empire

 “So we fix them again and off they go,” he said.

-His work register, printed on several pieces of paper, lists 57 armored vehicles of various types and another 19 cannons that have gone through the plant since mid-August.
+His work register, printed on several pieces of paper, lists 57 armoured vehicles of various types and another 19 cannons that have gone through the plant since mid-August.

 Many of the workers were employed at the factory before the conflict began, the people running the plant said.
 They said the workers now receive only food rations.